Protecting your baby against hepatitis B at birth

 How is hepatitis B spread?

-Hepatitis B is spread by contact with infected blood and some body fluids - for example during childbirth.
-Hepatitis B is also spread by sharing items that may have blood on them such as toothbrushes, razors, dental floss, nail files, needles used for injecting drugs, and by having unprotected sex with another person infected with the hepatitis B virus.
+Hepatitis B spreads through contact with infected blood and some body fluids - for example during childbirth.
+It can spread by sharing items that may have blood on them such as toothbrushes, razors, dental floss, nail files, and needles used to inject drugs.
+It can also spread through unprotected sex with a person infected with the hepatitis B virus.

-People living in the same household with someone who has hepatitis B are at higher risk of getting infected and should get the hepatitis B vaccine.
-The vaccine is provided free to people living with someone who has hepatitis B. Contact your health care provider to make an appointment.
-For more information on the hepatitis B vaccine, see HealthLinkBC File #25a Hepatitis B Vaccine.
+People who live in the same household as someone with hepatitis B are at higher risk of getting infected and should get the hepatitis B vaccine.
+The vaccine is free for these individuals.
+Contact your health care provider to make an appointment.
+For more information on the hepatitis B vaccine, visit HealthLinkBC File #25a Hepatitis B vaccine.

 Can I breastfeed my baby if I have hepatitis B?

 Yes, you can breastfeed.
-Hepatitis B cannot be spread by breastfeeding unless your nipples are cracked and bleeding.
+Hepatitis B does not spread through breastfeeding unless your nipples are cracked or bleeding.

 For more information

-For more information on immunizations in B.C., see the B.C.
-Immunization Schedules www.healthlinkbc.ca/tools-videos/bc-immunization-schedules or visit ImmunizeBC https://immunizebc.ca/.
+For more information on immunizations in B.C., visit HealthLink BC’s Immunization schedules.